TranPhucVinh/C/Algorithms/Palindrome.md

 E.g: "A man, a plan, a canal: Panama" is a palindrome phrase as amanaplanacanalpanama is a palindrome

 Source code: [palindrome_phrase_validity.cpp](src/palindrome_phrase_validity.cpp)
+# Given a string s, return true if the s can be palindrome after deleting at most one character from it

+* s = "abca" -> true as you could delete the character 'c'.
+* s = "abc" -> false.
+* s = "cbbcc" -> true you could delete the character 'c' at index 3, s= "cbbc"
 # Check if a linked list is palindrome
 E.g:
 * 1->2->1 is palindrome